 It must be emphasized that not too much weight should be placed on a single data point from any individual economic index.
-Particular events, seasonality, problems with the data sample and many other factors can influence the results of a monthly panel survey.
-And November data taken as a whole cannot be described as wildly positive.
-However, the overall Service sector SMI is once again positive (albeit very modestly), and as already noted, Business Confidence is looking much healthier.
+Particular events, seasonality , problems with the data sample and many other factors can influence the results of a monthly panel survey.
+However, with both Manufacturing and Service sectors Confidence Indicators now in positive territory, the outlook for the Chinese economy may be on the rise, and looking healthier than it has for some time.

 The Business Confidence Index is particularly important as the question asked of panel members relates to their confidence in the future course of business activity, not its present level.
-Sales Managers, because of the very nature of their work tend to be more attuned to the immediate future.
-They are in general very aware of levels of contracts they expect to be signed shortly, as well as current order books, with the potential personal impact of likely sales levels on bonuses linked to sales.
-Economists often refer to levels of Business Confidence as "aninal spirits", reflecting the great importance of Confidence on future levels of investment and employment.
+Sales Managers , because of the very nature of their work tend to be more attuned to the immediate future.
+They are in general very aware of levels of contracts they expect to be signed shortly , as well as current order books, with the potential personal impact of likely sales levels on bonuses linked to sales.
+Economists often refer to levels of Business Confidence as "animal spirits", reflecting the great importance of Confidence on future levels of investment and employment.

 The Sales Managers' Indexes provide the earliest monthly data on the speed and direction of economic activity in key growth areas of the world.